-Commodity Trading Benefits
+Commodity Trading Advantages

 The advantages of trading in commodities are that

-1. Commodities make great diversifying options for a portfolio.
+- Commodities make great diversifying options for a portfolio.

-2. Investors get exposure to global markets.
+- Investors get exposure to global markets.

-3. Commodities have longer market hours which allow for more trading time.
+- Commodities have longer market hours which allow for more trading time.

-4. Most commodities have seasonal patterns that can be tracked.
+- Most commodities have seasonal patterns that can be tracked.

-5. Commodities can be traded with somewhat higher leverage than some securities.
+- Commodities can be traded with somewhat higher leverage than some securities.

-6. Commodities have a lower transaction cost than other securities.
+- Commodities have a lower transaction cost than other securities.

-7. Commodities can make for effective carry trades.
+- Commodities can make for effective carry trades.

 When it comes to forex markets, they mainly comprise commercial companies, banks, investment management firms, retail forex brokers, and hedge funds.
 Forex is currently the biggest financial market in the world.
 Currency rates on forex are a factor of the demand and supply of the country’s currency by investors on the market.
 This demand and supply depend upon inflation, interest rates, economic uncertainty, trade balance, political scenarios, and more within a certain country.
 In general, the level of confidence in a country’s economy influences the currency’s price on forex.

-Currency Trading Benefits
+Currency Trading Advantages

-1. Currency trading is highly liquid so you can easily access your returns in case of any financial emergency.
+- Currency trading is highly liquid so you can easily access your returns in case of any financial emergency.

-2. Similar to commodities, investors get exposure to global markets by trading currencies.
+- Similar to commodities, investors get exposure to global markets by trading currencies.

-3. Currency markets are open all day for five days of the week which makes for flexible trading hours.
+- Currency markets are open all day for five days of the week which makes for flexible trading hours.

-4. Currencies offer higher leverage than commodity trading.
+- Currencies offer higher leverage than commodity trading.

-5. Investing in currencies can be used as a diversification tool.
+- Investing in currencies can be used as a diversification tool.

-6. You can hedge your forex investments to protect it from any political or event-based risk.
+- You can hedge your forex investments to protect it from any political or event-based risk.

 Commodity vs Forex Trading

 Trading on forex vs commodities markets is similar on certain fronts and different on others.
 Similar to commodity trading, you can use currency futures on forex to speculate the short term movement of the markets.
 Another similarity is that you have the benefit of arbitrage with both commodity and forex trading.
 This implies you can earn returns by taking advantage of the varying exchange rates of the same currency or commodity in different markets.

 However, when it comes to regulation in forex vs commodities markets, commodities are heavily regulated while forex trading is more loosely regulated.
 Finally, forex is traded over the counter through brokers or banks while commodities trade on an exchange.
 Hence, commodities have daily limits which if exceeded, prohibit further trading.
 However, for investors seeking diversification and exposure to global markets, both make for effective investments.